pstrinkle/misc-umbc/README.md

 I've included various source materials from my coursework here as a personal reference in case I find it useful.
 I doubt anyone else will.

+Also there is _no_ guarantee any of the code works.

 -Patrick